echoloc

 d-Matrix Tech Stack

-AI inference accelerator hardware and compiler stack for datacenters
+AI inference accelerator platform and chip design for datacenter deployments

 Semiconductor Manufacturing Santa Clara, California 51–200 employees Founded 2019 Privately Held